BurdetteLamar/debug_helper/README.md

 # Debug Helper

-If (like me), your debugging style is [printf debugging](https://en.wikipedia.org/wiki/Debugging#Techniques) (like me), you will have shoved this into your code many times:
+If (like me), your debugging style is [printf debugging](https://en.wikipedia.org/wiki/Debugging#Techniques), you will have shoved this into your code many times:

 ```show_hash.rb```:
 ```ruby